 |

-| An important tenet in Lean Manufacturing is
+of Lean Manufacturing is

 "Most of the Waste in Manufacturing is Invisible."

-That sure fits "Shielding Gas Waste, in More ways than One!"
+That sure fits "Shielding Gas Waste, in More Ways Than One!"

 Also, did you know if shielding gas is leaking out of a hose or fitting air